-If the Notes are Subordinated Notes, Senior Non Preferred Notes, or Senior Preferred Notes (unless, in the case of Senior Preferred Notes, where the applicable supplement specifies that one or more of the Events of Default are applicable), then the Events of Default listed in Condition 8(a) (Events of Default) above shall not apply to such
+If the Notes are Subordinated Notes, Senior Non Preferred Notes, or Senior Preferred Notes (unless, in the case of Senior Preferred Notes, where the applicable supplement specifies that one or more of the Events of Default are applicable), or if the Senior Preferred Notes (provided the applicable supplement specifies one or more of the Event of Defaults are applicable) become, on the Optional Conversion Date, Senior Non Preferred Notes, then the Events of Default listed in Condition 8(a) (Events of Default) above shall (starting from the Optional Conversion Date) not apply to such Notes.

-Notes.
 However, in either case, a Noteholder may, upon written notice to the Fiscal and Paying Agent, cause such Notes to become due and payable, together with accrued interest thereon, if any, as of the date on which said notice is received by the Fiscal and Paying Agent, in the event that an order is made or an effective decision is passed for the liquidation (liquidation judiciaire or liquidation amiable) of the Issuer.